By David Provost for CoinWeek …..

 A parade of Representatives followed Annunzio and St. Germain, each seeking the opportunity to sway their colleagues to their position.
 In contrast to the Committee markup session, Annunzio enjoyed a string of vocal supporters of his bill.

-Armand Hammer, CEO of Occidental Petroleum, was likened to the evil “Goldfinger” from the James Bond stories by Thomas Petri (R-WI) who peppered his statements with many colorful references.
+Representative Tom Petri (R-WI6) likened Armand Hammer, CEO of Occidental Petroleum, to the evil Goldfinger from the James Bond stories.
+Petri peppered his statements with many colorful references.
 He argued that Hammer and the Coin Group were “poised to strike at Fort Knox” and steal gold from the US if the Committee bill were approved.
 He believed that by allowing the marketers to purchase the proposed silver and gold coins at face value (plus production costs) without having to also pay for their intrinsic value it was essentially the same as giving them $260 million of the precious metals free of charge.
 Petri concluded his comments by stating his preference for Annunzio’s bill and paraphrasing William Jennings Bryan (the former Nebraska Representative and vocal opponent of the gold standard) – “We will not be crucified by a hammer of gold.”

-The vote was taken via electronic tabulation and yielded 302 “Ayes” vs. 84 “Noes” with 46 Representatives either not voting or answering “Present.”
+The vote was taken via electronic tabulation and yielded 302 Yea versus 84 Nay with 46 Representatives either not voting or answering “Present”.
 And so, after 10 months of steadfast effort and political maneuvering, including six often intense hearing sessions, Annunzio had prevailed and defeated the private marketing proposals for the 1984 Olympic coinage program.

-It was viewed as a surprising turn of events by many observers at the time as it was generally believed that the support shown for St. Germain’s bill by the President, the LAOOC and the USOC would win the day.
+It was viewed as a surprising turn of events by many observers at the time as it was generally believed that the support shown for St. Germain’s bill by President Ronald Reagan, the LAOOC, and the USOC would win the day.
 It was a testament to the dogged determination and persuasiveness of Annunzio.